-The Secret of Humility and the Power of Melody
+The Secret of Humility and the Power of the Melody

 Lesson No. 24 | Lesson 1: Monday Morning, Parashas Pinchas, 12 Tammuz 5755, at the Yeshiva

-An in-depth article explaining how the trait of lowliness and humility is the true key to kingship and spiritual dominion, through the teachings of the holy Arizal.
+An in-depth article explaining how the trait of lowliness and humility is the true key to sovereignty and spiritual control.
+Through the teachings of the Ari...

 Queen Esther recognized that Mordechai the Jew possessed perfect humility.
-When a person acts with a settled mind and perfect humility, he attains the level of "according to the law of the kingdom."
-Mordechai the tzaddik (righteous one) was clothed in the very soul of Moshe Rabbeinu (Moses our Teacher) himself, because Moshe literally clothes himself within the tzaddikim of the generation.
-The words that emerged from Mordechai's mouth were, in fact, the words of Moshe Rabbeinu.
+When a person acts with a settled mind and perfect humility, he attains the aspect of "according to the law of the kingdom."
+Mordechai the tzaddik was clothed in the very soul of Moshe Rabbeinu himself, because Moshe literally clothes himself in the tzaddikim of the generation.
+The words that came out of Mordechai's mouth were actually the words of Moshe Rabbeinu.

-The trait of humility is the Kesser (Crown, the highest of the Divine emanations).
-When a person is in a state of lowliness and humility, he immediately ascends to the Kesser, leaping over all the intermediate spiritual levels and Sefiros (Divine emanations).
-Whoever holds fast to the trait of lowliness—whatever he asks and requests is immediately granted to him.
+The trait of humility is the Kesser (Crown).
+When a person is in a state of lowliness and humility, he immediately ascends to the Kesser and leaps over all the levels and Sefiros (Divine emanations).
+Whoever holds onto the trait of lowliness, whatever he asks and requests is immediately given to him.

-Rebbe Nachman of Breslov opens his magnum opus, Likutey Moharan (Torah 1), with this fundamental principle: Kingship is lowliness.
-Seemingly, everyone asks: Kingship is usually perceived as pride, authority, and control, so why is kingship specifically defined as lowliness?
-The answer is that only when you humble yourself will everything be given to you, and only then will you be able to truly rule.
+Rebbe Nachman of Breslov opens his book Likutey Moharan (Torah 1) with this foundation: sovereignty is lowliness.
+Seemingly, everyone asks: sovereignty is perceived as pride, authority, and control, so why is sovereignty specifically lowliness?
+The answer is that only when you humble yourself will everything be given to you, and you will be able to truly rule.

-Moshe Rabbeinu attained his tremendous spiritual level because Hashem told him to humble himself.
-The rule is: Always humble yourself—and then you will touch the heavens.
+Moshe Rabbeinu merited his immense spiritual level because Hashem, may He be blessed, told him to humble himself.
+The rule is: always humble yourself—and then you will touch the sky.
 The entire essence of the tzaddikim is based solely on lowliness.
-The holy Rabbi Moshe of Kobrin zy"a (may his merit protect us) expounded on the verse:
+The holy Rabbi Moshe of Kobrin zy"a expounded on the verse:

-He explained that a person must enter into the teivah (a word that means both "ark" and "word") of prayer.
+That a person must enter into the teivah (which also means "word") of prayer.
 King David says:

-If you do not see new miracles every single day, it means your spiritual work is lacking.
-If you haven't seen new miracles within twenty-four hours, it is a sign that you are merely immersed in eating and drinking.
+If you do not see new miracles every day, then your spiritual work is lacking.
+If you have not seen new miracles within twenty-four hours, it is a sign that you are only immersed in eating and drinking.

-To open the gates of Heaven, we need the power of transformation.
-Regarding the destruction of the Beis HaMikdash (Holy Temple), it is said:
+In order to open the gates of Heaven, we need the power of transformation.
+Regarding the destruction of the Holy Temple, it is said:

-"For with fire You consumed it, and with fire You will rebuild it in the future."
+"For with fire You consumed it, and with fire You will rebuild it."

-With that very same fire, with the very thing in which we stumble—everything can be transformed for the good.
+With that very same fire, with the exact same thing in which we fail—everything can be transformed for the good.
 When will we merit this?
-When we accept lowliness upon ourselves.
-The greatness of a baal teshuvah (returnee to the faith) lies in his lowliness, in his awareness that he is not a tzaddik.
+When we take lowliness upon ourselves.
+The greatness of a baal teshuvah (penitent) lies in his lowliness, in his knowledge that he is not a tzaddik.
 The moment a person thinks he is already a tzaddik, he loses his spiritual level.
-But through lowliness, the efer (ashes) is transformed into pe'er (beauty).
+But through lowliness, the ashes (efer) are transformed into beauty (pe'er).

 "Blessed is the glory of Hashem from His place."

-The holy Arizal explains: They are not weeping at all; rather, they are singing!
-To us in this physical world, this supernal song sounds like weeping, because this song pounds in our minds like hammers.
-A person who is trapped in mochin d'katnus (constricted consciousness) is unable to contain the sheer intensity of this spiritual melody.
+The holy Arizal explains: They are not crying at all; rather, they are singing!
+For us in this world, this supernal song sounds like weeping, because this song pounds in our minds like hammers.
+A person who is immersed in mochin d'katnus (constricted consciousness) is unable to contain the intensity of the spiritual melody.

 Why do the Lower Waters sing?
-Because it is impossible to ascend to any spiritual level in the world without song and melody.
-The Lower Waters yearn to ascend on high and attain the level of the Upper Waters.
-Their only way to rise from the lowest level is through song and praise.
-In contrast, the Upper Waters remain stationary in their place and do not possess the secret of ascension.
-It is specifically the Lower Waters, from their place of distance and lowliness, that discover the secret of melody and ascend endlessly.
+Because it is impossible to ascend to any spiritual level in the world without a song and a melody.
+The Lower Waters yearn to ascend upward and attain the level of the Upper Waters.
+Their only way to ascend from the lowest level is through song and melodies.
+In contrast, the Upper Waters stand in their place and do not possess the secret of ascension.
+It is specifically the Lower Waters, from their place of distance and lowliness, that reveal the secret of the melody and ascend endlessly.

 The Difference Between Man and Beast: The Secret of Renewal

-The rule is absolute: A person who does not sing and make melody will not be able to ascend to any spiritual level.
-He will remain exactly as he was born, akin to an animal.
+The rule is absolute: A person who does not sing and play music will not be able to ascend to any spiritual level.
+He will remain exactly as he was born, in the category of an animal.
 The Midrash expounds on the verse:

 "When a bull, a sheep, or a goat is born"

 When an animal is born, its essence never changes.
 A calf is born a calf and remains a bull; a lamb is born a lamb and remains a ram.
-Nothing changes in their inner essence, aside from the addition of a few kilograms and centimeters.
+Nothing changes in their inner essence, other than the addition of a few kilograms and centimeters.

-But for a human being, every second and every millisecond must bring a new essence.
-The entire spiritual work of a person in his world is to transform his essence anew every single day.
+But for a human being, every second and every millisecond must be a new essence.
+A person's entire spiritual work in this world is to transform his essence anew every single day.
 The 'Yid HaKadosh' (Holy Jew) of Peshischa would renew himself every day, and later every hour, and eventually every moment and second.
-It is impossible to ascend from level to level and change one's essence except through song.
+It is impossible to ascend from level to level and transform one's essence except through song.

-Song as the Pinnacle of Submission and Self-Nullification
+Song as the Pinnacle of Submission and Nullification

-Only one who is at the peak of submission is truly capable of singing.
-Song is the exact opposite of the physical body's reality and pride, and it is what grants life-force to all of creation—to the inanimate, the vegetative, the animal, and the human.
-The entire creation sings and makes melody before Hashem out of absolute bittul to the Infinite.
+Only someone who is at the peak of submission is truly capable of singing.
+Song is the exact opposite of the physical reality of the body and arrogance, and it is what grants life-force to all of creation—to the inanimate, the vegetative, the animal, and the human.
+The entire creation sings and plays music before Hashem, blessed be He, out of absolute nullification to the Infinite.

 Part 2 of 4 — Lesson No. 24